Look Back: Underwater Archaeology in Ontario

 Treasure hunters, as the label implies, occupy themselves with the removal of items for which monetary gains may be made.
 Occasionally, they may complete maps denoting positions of artifacts and other items of worth, but these maps at best, are just sketches employed for relocating the site for the sole purpose of continuing the pillage.
 Salvagers are even less concerned with recording and mapping.
 Their purpose is to haul up items which can later be sold for scrap metal.
 There is a time and profit incentive for both the treasure hunter and the salvager.
 Greater profits can be realized by spending less actual time on the site.

 This attitude of ‘ultimate greed’ is totally irreconcilable to anyone concerned with heritage conservation.
-Removal and deconstruction of information is a by-product of the occupation of the treasure hunter and salvager.
-It is this information that is of primary importance to the underwater archaeologist, for it can lead to the disclosure of details concerning the shipboard activity, vessel type, shipbuilding technology, vessel dimensions, cargo, cause of wreck, and much, much more.
+Removal and deconstruction of information is a by-product of the occupation of the treasure hunter and salvager, but it is this information that is of primary importance to the underwater archaeologist, for it can lead to the disclosure of details concerning the shipboard activity, vessel type, shipbuilding technology, vessel dimensions, cargo, cause of wreck, and much, much more.

 Cold water dictates that some protection for the diver be made available.
 Exposure suits can protect the diver for hours at a time, but they also reduce mobility and dexterity.
 Thick neoprene restricts the divers’ movement and the use of three-fingered gloves involves a new method of manipulating pen and tools.
 Working at great depths reduces the amount of allowable bottom time without having the diver risk decompression sickness, better know as the ‘bends’.

 Breathing compressed air at depth produces another complication for the underwater archaeologist called nitrogen narcosis or ‘rapture of the deep’.
-As the phrase implies, the diver experiences an euphoria not unlike drinking one to two martinis on an empty stomach.
-This not only impedes work but creates a danger to the diver.
+As the phrase implies, the diver experiences a euphoria not unlike drinking a few martinis on an empty stomach.
+This not only impedes work, but creates a danger to the diver.

 Another visibility-related problem occurs at deep water sites.
 Less sunlight is able to filter through to deeper regions, thus creating a dark working environment.
 This problem can in part be alleviated by dive lights.
 A case in point is the H.M.S.
 Breadalbane, a 428-tonne supply ship that sank in 1853, off Beechey Island in the Northwest Territories.
 Seven lights, the type employed on a Boeing 747 aircraft, will be used in the near future to illuminate the British barque for photographic purposes.